return home

 Number of future deaths averted through immunization—Global

-If target is reached, 50 million total future deaths will be averted during 2021-2030 and an average of 5 million deaths will be averted each year.
+If target is reached, 50 million total future deaths will be averted during 2021-2030 and an annual average of 5 million deaths will be averted each year.

 Off track toward 2030 target